ErezWeiss1/Trending_Movies/README.md

  *export DataFrame to .csv file in the ./data folder *changes the .html file using [BeatifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)

-the script is scheduled to run once a day through github actions.<br>
+the script is scheduled to run once a day through github actions.